 Don't use this option unless you have specific alignment requirements.

-C++ headers in the Windows SDK set and assume
+The C/C++ headers in the Windows SDK assume

-/Zp option you set on the command line.
+/Zp on the command line or by using

-pack to control structure packing.
+pack pragma to control structure packing.
 For more information about alignment, see:

 To set this compiler option in the Visual Studio development environment